richardlford/build-path-prefix-map-spec/spec-main.rst

   B. encoding:

-     we don't anticipate this to be a major use-case
+     - We don't anticipate this to be a major use-case

 Setting the encoded value